TaXi0k/TaXi0k/README.md

 ## Howdy! 💜

 ## ✩°｡⋆⸜ TaXi0k ✮ ᯓ★:
 I'm at the start of my programming journey.
-Right now I know a bit of Python, <b>C++</b> and Java.
+Right now I know a bit of Python, C++ and Java.
 I love playing and making games.<br>
 I am currently trying to do my first more ambitious UE project - a pretty simple horror game.
 I also try to do my first <br>
 Minecraft 1.20.1 Forge mod in my free time.
 Sadly I haven't completed any bigger projects yet. <br>
 Besides programming I'm also trying to learn Blender... well I don't have much time to do it so I ended up on donut and one simple model<br>